blechdom/creative-coding-class/README.md

 Every student should bring a laptop with them to every class.
 If you cannot bring a laptop, an alternative computing option can be provided with advanced notice.
 You may be able to accomplish some of the assignments using a tablet or smartphone.

 You must be able to access the internet.
-On campus, it may be necessary to have access via eduroam or using an ethernet cable, due to port restriction.
+On campus, it may be necessary to have access via eduroam or using an ethernet cable due to port restrictions on the public network.

 Links to any required readings will be provided by the instructor.
 ### P5.js and Processing Texts